-The East Marshall Street Well (EMSW) Oral History Project documents the process of the EMSW Project through a series of interviews with people who have been a part of this project since 1994.
-This project developed out of the 2018 recommendations issued by the Family Representative Council (FRC), a community group that represents the descendants of those uncovered in the well.
-Narrators include members of the FRC as well as others connected with the EMSW Project.
-This work contextualizes skeletal research and further illuminates the history and legacy of medical distrust and other issues related to the EMSW.
-Looking across thirty years, the oral history project records the reasons why people joined this work, their respective roles, and the decisions behind the project.
-It offers a case study for community-led processes of institutional reconciliation work and university reparations.
+Through a series of interviews, The East Marshall Street Well Oral History Archive documents the story of the EMSW Project since its inception.
+This archive was created in response to the 2018 recommendations issued by the Family Representative Council (FRC) that prioritized research, memorialization, and interment.
+Narrators include members of the FRC, as well as others connected with the EMSW Project.
+Stretching across thirty years, the oral history project records the reasons people joined this work, their respective roles, and the decisions behind the project.
+It offers a case study for community-led processes of institutional reconciliation work and university efforts toward reparative justice.

-The project was organized through the Health Humanities Lab at the Humanities Research Center and funded through a Vertically Integrated Project grant from the Office of the Provost’s Transformative Learning Fund and the Office of the Vice President of Research and Innovation, Honors College, Office of Health Equity, Humanities Research Center, and the Division of Community Engagement in collaboration with The Workshop and Special Collections and Archives at VCU Libraries.
-To ensure public accessibility, project continuity, and best practices in archival management, Special Collections and Archives at VCU Libraries is the repository for the project.
+The project was organized through the Health Humanities Lab at the Humanities Research Center and funded through grants from the Quest Fund, the Medical College of Virginia Foundation, a Vertically Integrated Project grant from the Office of the Provost’s Transformative Learning Fund, a Division of Community Engagement Grant, and an Impact Award.
+It has received additional funding support from the Humanities Research Center, the College of Humanities and Sciences (CHS), the History and Health Program in the Office of Health Equity, Office of the President, and the Honors College.
+The project benefited from collaborations with The Workshop and Special Collections and Archives at VCU Libraries.
+To ensure public accessibility, project continuity, and best practices in archival management, Special Collections and Archives at VCU Libraries serves as the repository for the project.

 Copyright